5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Be the first to get travel hints and local recommendations.

-Top Hikes and Trails in Nitmiluk National Park
+Top Trails and Hikes in Nitmiluk National Park

-Here are some of the park’s top hiking trails:
+So let’s get into it.
+Here are some of Nitmiluk’s top hiking trails:

 Baruwei Lookout

-The Baruwei Lookout is a relatively easy trail that takes you through the park’s diverse landscapes, from rocky escarpments to lush tropical forests.
-The track is around 1.8km long and takes about an hour to complete.
-Along the way, you’ll encounter stunning views of the picnic area, Nitmiluk Gorge and 17 Mile Valley.
+The Baruwei Lookout is an easy-to-moderate trail that takes you through the park’s diverse landscapes, from rocky escarpments to lush tropical forests.
+The short, steep track is around 1.8km long and takes about an hour to complete.
+Those attempting the hike should have a decent fitness level as the grade can be challenging.
+But the views of Katherine Gorge make it worth it.

 Image by @kate_green91 on IG